sariebeary/aoc2018/d2/README.md

 above, this is found by removing the differing character from either ID, producing `fgij`.)

-Your puzzle answer was `prtkqyluiusocwvaezjmhmfgx`.
+Your puzzle answer was `fonbwmjquwtapeyzikghtvdxl`.